RepoForks/MusicPickerActivity/README.md

 </h1>

 ## Permissions
-READ_EXTERNAL_STORAGE is used when devices is lower than KitKat.
+READ_EXTERNAL_STORAGE is used for Android 19-(excludes 19)

-Since this library doesn't know if there is a way to only declare a permission when API Level is bigger than 19, he just include that permission in his AndroidManifest.xml.
+Since this library doesn't know if there is a way to only declare a permission when API Level is lower than 19, he just include that permission in his AndroidManifest.xml.

-## Test
-This library works fine with my physical KitKat and Lollipop devices.
-And while using API Level 15 and 16 emulators, selecting system default music works fine but I cannot test selecting local music because of a possible emulator bug(Cannot recognize SD card on those emulators).
-So if you find something goes wrong, just post an issue or use any tool to tell me. :)

-## Update
-#### 1.0.3
-Makes project resources private
-#### 1.0.2
-Fixes shared preference lost bug on Android N
-#### 1.0.1
-1. Adds support for devices lower than API Level 19
-2. Adds six translations
-3. Learns how to publish a library and apply it...

 ## TODO
-1. Add more translations(Current Available Languages: German, Spanish, French, Japanese, Simplified Chinese and Traditional Chinese.)
+Add more translations(Current Available Languages: English, German, Spanish, French, Japanese, Simplified Chinese and Traditional Chinese.)

 ## License
 MusicPickerActivity is licensed under the [MIT license](LICENSE).